 Until I started being intentional about our mornings.

-How can I make mornings go smooth?
+How can I make mornings go smoother?

 I started looking at ways to make our mornings go smoother.
 We started planning breakfast.
 I also made sure that the things we’d need fo the next day were organized the night before.